amsowie/HBproject/README.md

 Users register and their password is hashed and then stored in the database.
 They also save their hometown to their profile.
-(src/project/Screenshots/LoginPageW2W.png)
+(HBproject/static/Screenshots/LoginPageW2W.png)
+(HBproject/static/Screenshots/ZoomAsiaW2W.png)

 They can filter searches by world region, month, or both in order to view city specific weather data.
 Clicking on a city marker will reveal an info window with additional details and gives users the option to save the city to their vacation planner.
+(HBproject/static/Screenshots/CitiesSavedW2W.png)

+The vacation planner
+will calculate a a route home, guaranteeing the last leg is the shortest.
+(HBproject/static/Screenshots/RoutePlanW2W.png)

+If a user no longer wants to keep a city in their vacation planner, they can simply delete it.
+(HBproject/static/Screenshots/CitiesDeletedW2W.png)
+This
-The vacation planner will calculate a a route home, guaranteeing the last leg is the shortest.
-This app has 98% test coverage of the backend and was developed using test driven development.
+app has 98% test coverage of the backend and was developed using test driven development.